OSGeo/gdal/doc/source/programs/gdal_vector_pipeline.rst

 .. example::
-   :title: Filter and reproject a FlatGeobuf to a Point GeoJSON file
+   :title: Filter and reproject a GeoPackage layer to a GeoJSON file

    When using :ref:`select <gdal_vector_select>` to restrict the output fields, ensure that it appears **after** the :ref:`filter <gdal_vector_filter>`